Skip navigation

 People with Langerhans cell histiocytosis that involves only a single area (such as bone or skin) may be treated with local surgery.
 However, they will need to be followed closely to look for signs that the disease has spread.

 People with widespread Langerhans cell histiocytosis or Erdheim-Chester disease require medicines to reduce symptoms and control the spread of the disease.
 Recent studies show that nearly all adults with widespread histiocytosis have gene mutations in the tumors, which appear to cause the disorder.
 Medicines that inhibit these gene mutations, such as vemurafenib are currently available.
-Other similar drugs are also in development.
+Other similar medicines are also in development.

 Langerhans cell histiocytosis and Erdheim-Chester disease are very rare disorders.
 Therefore there is limited information about the best course of treatment.
 People with these conditions may want to take part in ongoing clinical trials designed to identify new treatments.